jingchun19/semantic-search-mcp-server/README.md

 # semantic-search-mcp-server

-A Model Context Protocol (MCP) server built with mcp-framework.
+A Model Context Protocol (MCP) server built with mcp-framework for enhancing Claude Desktop with semantic search capabilities.

+## Documentation

+For detailed setup instructions and usage:

+- **[User Guide](Userguide.md)** - Step-by-step setup instructions for Claude Desktop users
+- **[Developer Guide](DeveloperGuide.md)** - Technical information for developers working on or extending this server

 ## Quick Start